JamesWoolfenden/learn-packer/docs/post-processor.md

 --> amazon-ebs: 'aws' provider box: packer_amazon-ebs_aws.box
 ```

-You get your regular ami made plus you notice that the last few lines are different from usual build and outputs and leaves you with a binary file
+You get your regular AMI made plus you'll notice that the last few lines are different, instead of the usual build and output it leaves you you with a binary file
 **packer_amazon-ebs_aws.box**.

 This can be added to your Vagrant with: